obrienware/transport/doc.conventions.md

+# Coding Style

+As far as possible, I'm using [per](https://www.php-fig.org/per/coding-style/).

 # Naming Convensions

 HTML IDs should use Kabeb Case and should start with the shorthand element type followed the name (e.g. `tbl-vehicles` or `btn-my-button`)